 Cleveland, Ohio 44195

-Dr. Bernhofer is the nursing pain management expert that other healthcare colleagues turn to.
-She follows a leadership style that encourages her colleagues to remember that their efforts – whether it’s the research work they are doing, the direct interaction they have with a patient, or the way in which they are educating one another – have the potential to positively impact at least one patient, which is reward in and of itself.
+As part of her current position, Dr. Bernhofer coaches and mentors nurses as principals and co-investigators in research and evidence-based practice projects.
+She follows a leadership style that encourages her colleagues and mentees to remember that their efforts – whether it’s the research work they are doing, the direct interaction they have with a patient, or the way in which they are educating one another – have the potential to positively impact at least one patient, which is reward in and of itself.
 A forward-thinker, Dr. Bernhofer has been able to progress pain management at Cleveland Clinic by coordinating pain management education classes across the enterprise, establishing a nursing pain mentor program, and by mentoring and providing nurses with evidence-based practice information to assist them in helping patients manage pain.
 Dr. Bernhofer has served in leadership roles in professional organizations such as the American Society for Pain Management Nursing and the American Pain Society and continues leading in the research and development of new evaluation instruments that measure clinicians’ pain management knowledge and values.

 Clinical Practice & Teaching